RaphaelDeLaGhetto/ad-tracker/README.md

 I'm a Docker fan.
 Set up a Redis container for development:

 ```
-docker run --name redis-dev -p 6379:6379 -d redis
+docker run --name redis-dev -p 6380:6379 -d redis
 ```

 There is no persistence for tests.
+The open port is set to `6380` so that data isn't accidently smoked if the tests are run in production.

 ## Jasmine